Prepping isn’t all about being ready to grab your goods and run for the hills at a moment’s notice.

 At this point, after all this weathering and distressing, it should look like you need a new one.
 Perfect!

-Stash your nasty bucket anywhere in a closet where you keep other tools or home improvement stuff and complete the effect by laying some nasty, nappy roller covers and a beat to hell roller handle in an equally old, cruddy paint try on top.
+Stash your nasty bucket anywhere in a closet where you keep other tools or home improvement stuff, and complete the effect by laying some nasty, nappy roller covers in an equally old, cruddy paint try on top.

 No one will look at it twice.

 If there is one place everyone avoids, it is a dirty laundry hamper, especially one topped with soiled clothes!

 Take advantage of the tendency of people to avoid gribbly things at all times by keeping ready or making a decoy laundry basket full of dirty clothes.

 This is a good one to use if you are in and out regularly but live alone since you will not have to worry about a well-intentioned guest or relative trying to actually do the laundry and discovering your gun, cash or whatever else you want to hide in there!

 Making and employing this one is a cinch.
 Simply fill up a laundry hamper about halfway with clothing, and then emplace your goods.
 Use a big zipper bag or other flat container to keep your items from migrating if the basket is moved.

 Pile on more clothing, then the finishing touch: drop some stinky, nasty sweaty clothes on top, or some dirty underwear.
 Hey, all’s fair in the protection game!